goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 </div>
 {% details SP in prior works  %}
 <p id="fn1">
   <sup>1</sup> Prior works have used the State Passing technique <d-cite key="longssm-wang2024longssmlengthextensionstatespace"></d-cite><d-cite key="end_to_end_bansal2022end"></d-cite>, yet it was applied to different recurrent architectures (e.g. time-invariant ones) or to tasks different to text modeling.
-To the best of our knowledge, we are the first to show that this technicuqe used as a training intervention can greatly improve the length generalization of several recurrent models, and that it is as effective as TBTT in text modeling.
+To the best of our knowledge, we are the first to show that this technique used as a training intervention can greatly improve the length generalization of several recurrent models, and that it is as effective as TBTT in text modeling.
   <a href="#fnref1">↩</a>
 </p>
 {% enddetails %}

 ## Performance on Long Context Tasks
 <div style="text-align: justify; margin-bottom: 1em;">
 We have seen that the interventions enable length <em>robustness</em> (i.e. not having decreased peformance after the training context $T$), but it is not clear whether they enable length <em>generalization</em> (i.e. solving tasks that require exploiting relationships between tokens that are separated by more than $T$ positions).
-One may wonder whether the interventions enable length robustness by simply preventing the model from reasoning beyond the training context length &mdash; similar to sliding window attention, which can't reason over tokens separated by more than the sliding window &mdash; in which case the models would have constant performance for all evaluation contexts $t > T$, but could not solve tasks that require long context reasoning.
+One may wonder whether the interventions enable length robustness by simply preventing the model from reasoning beyond the training context length&mdash;similar to sliding window attention, which can't reason over tokens separated by more than the sliding window&mdash;in which case the models would have constant performance for all evaluation contexts $t > T$, but could not solve tasks that require long context reasoning.
 In our work we show that <strong>the interventions do enable length generalization</strong> by showing results on three long context tasks.
 </div>

 <div style="text-align: justify; margin-bottom: 1em;">